 Now, there are no hard and fast rules when it comes to using windows for natural light but before taking your headshot, go into selfie mode and start rotating in the room and see how light changes and affects the shadows and your facial features and try to find a sweet spot where the shadows are minimal and lighting is even.
-You can make do with a single-window but if you have access to two windows in a corner room where they both shine even light on your face that will work wonders for getting a great depth on the face.
+You can make do with a single window but if you have access to two windows in a corner room where they both shine even light on your face that will work wonders for getting a great depth on the face.

 We understand that not every person is blessed with great windows so we have an alternative for you.
 Ring lights are a piece of external equipment which is very cheap and will be the best solution for you.
 You can control how bright or dull they are, so that will work in your favor.

 Some of you might say here that posing has got nothing to do with headshots because we are not aiming to get a perfect body shot but we highly disagree.
 Posing is body language and your body language determines how your face is going to react.
-Models and actors go through a lot of training and practice to get the best results but worry not, some simple tricks will help you to get a professional headshot without ever hiring a photographer.
+Models and actors go through a lot of training and practice to get stylish pictures but worry not, some simple tricks will help you to get a professional headshot without ever hiring a photographer.
 The goal of a great and perfect headshot is to portray you as confident while still looking approachable, so we will talk about the posing that would not make you look standoff-ish but rather friendly.